danmaina/danmaina/README.md

 - 👋 Hi, I’m @danmaina
-- 👀 I’m interested in building for great ideas.
+- 👀 I’m interested in bringing great ideas into reality and testing them.
 - 🌱 I’m currently learning and developing coding skills in multiple languages: go, java, vue and flutter